sinux-l5d/studentbox-doc/content/private/research-methods.md

 >
 > <small>_GraphQL | A query language for you API_ (no date) _GraphQL_.
 Available at: https://graphql.org/ (Accessed: January 13, 2023).</small>

-First thing we notice is that GraphQL is not just a API specification but a full runtime[^aimuliple] unlike [[research/api/rest|REST]] which is just a specification.
+First thing we notice is that GraphQL is not just a API specifications but a full runtime[^aimuliple] unlike [[research/api/rest|REST]] which is just a specification.

 For GraphQL, just as for [[research/api/grpc|gRPC]], we need to write specification of the objects we will transfer beforehand.
 In the GraphQL word, it's called *type definitions* and types contains *fields*.